Skip to main content

 Payroll Cycle

 In Sweden, payroll processing is typically carried out monthly, with a common practice of disbursing employee payments for the entire month on the 25th.
-Employees have the option to receive their salary in either the local currency, Swedish Krona (SEK), or in a foreign currency.
+Salary is normally paid in Swedish Krona (SEK), although in some cases other payment arrangements may be agreed, subject to legal and practical requirements.

 Mercans’ Payroll Capabilities in Sweden